What's New: Hot Dates for Sequoia and Kings Canyon

 John Muir Lodge:

 Traffic Delays and Vehicle Length Limits on the Generals Highway

 Expect significant delays on the main road in Sequoia National Park due to road reconstruction between Hospital Rock Picnic Area in the foothills and the Giant Forest sequoia grove.
 Traffic is held at Amphitheater Point Overlook at the lower end and Crystal Cave Road near the upper end (the work itself is from Deer Ridge to the Eleven Range Overlook).
-Tips on minimizing the waiting time to pass through construction are available on the National Park Service's website.

 Vehicles longer than 22 feet are prohibited on the stretch of road between Hospital Rock and the Giant Forest.
 Vehicles longer than 22 feet are never recommended on this section, but increased construction activity now makes it impossible for longer vehicles to make the tight curves.
 Highway 180, the northern entrance to these parks, is the preferred route for these longer vehicles.
 This limit applies to tow trucks, as well.

 Parking at the river access across the Generals Highway from Potwisha Campground will be limited, as up to 70% of the parking will be occupied by construction materials.